endymion1818/deliciousreverie/content/post/the-only-time-ill-talk-about-my-religious-beliefs.md

 date = "2016-05-16T15:21:21+01:00"
 draft = false
-title = "The Only Time I'll Talk About My Religious Beliefs" categories = [
+title = "The Only Time I'll Talk About My Religious Beliefs" description = "You may have noticed that I refer to myself as one of Jehovah's Witnesses occasionally.
+I don't think I've openly discussed this subject with any of you so far.
+However, I think that, out of curiosity, someone might like to know a little bit more.
+This post aims to tell you the only time I'll talk about my religion in my professional sphere." categories = [
   "personal",
 ]